 Here’s the good news.
 We don’t need one more thing.
 We need to remember the one thing that holds everything else together.

 Especially now, there is confusion about what SEL is and is not.
-Some schools can’t even use the word anymore.
+Some schools can’t even use the word or acronym anymore.
 Yet, at its core, SEL has always been the foundation of good teaching and relationships.
-At IFSEL, we define SEL as a lifelong, dynamic process of developing the mindsets, skills, and habits that help us understand ourselves, relate to others, and contribute to our communities.
-It’s about awareness, empathy, regulation, resilience, and compassion—not just for students, but for adults too.
+SEL is a lifelong, dynamic process of developing the mindsets, skills, and habits that help us understand ourselves, relate to others, and contribute to our communities.
+It’s about awareness, empathy, regulation, resilience, and compassion.
+SEL is not just for students; it has to start with the adults.

-There are four reasons why SEL—done well and with fidelity—isn’t just helpful.
+Here are four reasons why SEL, done well and with fidelity, isn’t just helpful.
 It’s essential:

-Over two decades of research confirm that SEL supports academic achievement, mental health, physical well-being, and civic engagement.
-Studies like the Durlak meta-analysis show an 11-percentile-point boost in achievement for SEL participants.
-And teachers don’t need a study to tell us when people feel seen, safe, and supported, we learn (and live) better.
+Decades of research confirm that SEL supports academic achievement, mental health, physical well-being, and civic engagement.
+Studies like the Durlak meta-analysis show an 11-percentile-point boost in achievement for students who have SEL.
+As teachers, we have always known that when people feel seen, safe, and supported, it's possible to learn (and live) better.

-The best SEL doesn’t avoid hard truths—it helps us meet them with honesty and care.
-Equity work depends on SEL mindsets like empathy, humility, and perspective-taking.
-And SEL without equity isn’t enough.
+Diversity, Equity and Inclusion work depends on SEL mindsets like empathy, humility, and perspective-taking, and SEL without equity isn’t enough.
 IFSEL’s approach helps communities understand privilege, repair harm, and foster spaces where every student and adult can experience authentic belonging.

-Climate grief, technological disruption, political polarization—our world is full of uncertainty.
-SEL doesn’t give us all the answers.
-Yet it builds the inner capacity and interpersonal tools to respond with courage, connection, and compassion.
-It prepares young people not just to survive—but to lead, heal, and innovate in service of a world that needs them.
+Our world is full of uncertainty.
+Climate grief, technological disruption, political polarization can feel overwhelming.
+SEL doesn’t give us all the answers, but it builds the inner capacity and interpersonal tools to respond with courage, connection, and compassion.
+SEL can prepare young people to lead, heal, and innovate in service of a world that needs them.

 Skills and Mindsets

-The competencies at the heart of SEL—self-awareness, relationship skills, responsible decision-making—are practiced, not just preached.
+The competencies at the heart of SEL - self-awareness, relationship skills, responsible decision-making—are practiced in experiential and authentic ways.
 They’re taught through real stories, modeled by adults, and applied to life.

 Educator Practices

 This work begins with adults.
-Through creative practices, reflective spaces, and play, educators build their own capacity for resilience, presence, and connection.
+Through creative pedagogical practices, reflection and play, educators can integrate SEL into all teaching and learning and build their own capacity for resilience, presence, and connection.
 The classroom is only as emotionally safe as the adults leading it.

 School Structures